wagtail/rfcs/text/035-sub-teams.md

 - Help members find things to work on
 - Find reviewers for work done in their area
 - Write blog posts about their team’s work
+- Manage/moderate the public Slack channel for that area
+- Aid in directing responses for area specific questions on [StackOverflow](https://stackoverflow.com/questions/tagged/wagtail)
+- Monitoring for common issues and requests direct to Github issues.
+- Assist in labelling GitHub issues for that area

 ## Members

 Like core team membership, new members must be approved by existing members.
 Sub teams may also have minimum participation requirements for their members.
 Members who are no longer participating should be removed from the team.

 All sub team members are made members of the Wagtail organisation on Github and are welcome to use the badge on their profile.
 They may be given commit rights to repos but not the main Wagtail repo (core team members only).

+### Special mentions

+A honorary `Alumni` sub team will be created to list and thank previous core or sub team members.

 ## Inspiration